Market Segmentation Trees: Introduction

-We also propose a second algorithm derived from our MST framework, \textit{Isotonic Regression Trees} (IRTs), which can be used to solve the bid landscape forecasting problem.
+We also propose a second algorithm derived from our MST framework, \textit{Isotonic Regression Trees} (IRTs), which can be used to solve the bid landscape forecasting problem under first-price auction dynamics; most major ad exchanges are anticipated to switch to first-price auctions \citep{sluis2019google}.
 A ``bid landscape'' refers to the probability distribution of the highest (outside) bid that an ad spot will receive when being auctioned at an advertising exchange.
 The bid landscape forecasting problem is important to Demand Side Platforms (DSPs) -- ad campaign management platforms -- in estimating the minimum bid necessary to win different types of ad spots.
-A significant challenge is presented when ad spot transactions occur through first-price auctions -- in such cases the highest outside bid is never revealed, and the DSP only sees whether their submitted bid resulted in an auction win or loss outcome.
-We propose a new model, IRTs, for the bid landscape forecasting problem under first-price auction dynamics.
 Our model uses a decision tree to segment auctions according to features about the visiting user (e.g., user's location) and the ad spot being auctioned (e.g., width/height in pixels).
 An isotonic regression model is used as the response model to forecast the bid landscapes of the auctions within each segment.
 IRTs are fully non-parametric, operating without assumptions about the distribution of the bid landscapes or of their relationship with the auction features.
-We apply our IRT to an ad spot transaction dataset collected by a large DSP provider, and we demonstrate that our model consistently achieves a 5-29\% improvement in bid landscape forecasting accuracy over the DSP's current approach across multiple ad exchanges (for confidentiality reasons, the name of the DSP provider is not reported in this paper).
+We apply our IRT to an ad spot transaction dataset collected by a large DSP provider, and we demonstrate that our model achieves a 5-29\% improvement in bid landscape forecasting accuracy over the DSP's current approach across multiple ad exchanges, while requiring significantly fewer market segments than traditional approaches.